t15k/t15k.github.io/_drafts/jupyter_ide.md

 pyspark
 ```

 That should launch a jupyter notebook.
 Let's try it out.
+Create a new notebook
+and copy the following into first cell.

 ```python
 from pyspark.sql import SparkSession